Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 divided, we needed only a small area from one map and he had decided not to bring it.
 Wish he had&mdash;scrolling around on the tiny GPS screen isn't fun.

-As noted, the Quetico campsites marked on the Fisher maps are not current and are, at best, mark popular sites.
+As noted, the Quetico campsites marked on the Fisher maps are not current and, at best, mark popular sites.
 For example, we found a site that wasn't on the map across the bay from where we are.
 The put-in was horrible&mdash;rocks&mdash;but it was a site.
 Maybe, if we'd been wearing magic sandals and had been ten years younger, we might've have jumped out on the rock but anything else would have required navigating around underwater obstructions.

 We arrived in camp around 17:00.
 The landing is sandy, which makes it easy to hop in and out of the canoe, but does make it difficult to gather un-silted water to  filter.

 Some trees have been taken down and left.
-We're don't know why.
+We can't think why.
 We understood that Quetico does not do campsite maintenance and they don't look to have been window-makers.

 Kawnipi was kind to us and gifted us with swift travels.
 It's a big lake and